East Coast

 Where to Eat in Memphis

 One thing you can’t miss is Memphis-style BBQ.
 It’s one of the four types of American barbecue, like Texas and Kansas City.
-In Memphis, they used pork, especially ribs, and BBQ is served wet or dry.
-Meaning it’s slathered in a secret BBQ sauce that’s usually a family recipe or covered in a mixed of dry spices and cooked and eaten without sauce.
+In Memphis, they use pork, especially ribs, and BBQ is served wet or dry.
+That means it’s slathered in a secret BBQ sauce that’s usually a family recipe or covered in a mix of dry spices and cooked and eaten without sauce.

 Charlie Vergos’ Rendezvous

-From his basement, Charlie Vergo’s Rendezvous has been serving up his charcoal broiled ribs since 1948.
-It’s a Memphis institution and the ribs are worth the wait.
+Charlie Vergo’s Rendezvous has been serving charcoal-braised ribs from its basement since 1948.
+It’s a Memphis institution, and the ribs are worth the wait.

 Located at 52 S. 2nd St. Open from 11 a.m. to 8 p.m.
 Tuesday to Saturday, closed Sunday and Monday.